abhisht51/web-scraper-fastapi/README.md

 # example-fastapi

-Example of eventsourcing with FastAPI
+A simple webscrapper with FastAPI

 ## Getting Started